ZEPL/zepl-documentation/docs/guide/authentication/authentication_providers.md

 # OpenID Connect <a name="openid-connect"></a>
+Many of the major SSO providers support authentication through OpenID Connect.
+In this documentation we will walk through how to use the Generic OpenID Connect authentication method to connect to Okta and Microsoft AD.
+Zepl is also investing in vendor specific methods to support more granular controls.
+Following the steps below will work to configure SSO through Okta or Microsoft AD.

-Configure authentication through SSO provider with OpenID Connect.
-Please reference our configuration steps below for several of the top authentication providers.
-Throughout this configuration, keep track of the 3 key fileds required in Zepl: `OpenID URL`, `Client ID`, and `Client Secret`.
+Throughout this configuration, keep track of the 3 key fields required in Zepl: `OpenID URL`, `Client ID`, and `Client Secret`.

 <img src="../../img/authentication/openid_connect/zepl_config_openid_connect.png" class="image-box img-100"/>

 ## Okta <a name="openid-connect-okta"></a>
-> Note: The email address for a users's Zepl account, MUST match the `email` value in that same user's Okta account.
+> Note: The email address for a specific users' Zepl account, MUST match the `email` value in that user's Okta account.

 ### In Okta's Admin Portal:
 1. Create an Application: Select the Applications menu > Add Application > Create Application
 2. Check the OpenID Connect radio button and select create
-3. Enter this value for the login redirect URL: `https://www.zepl.com/api/v2/authenticator.identity.zepl/callback/openidprovider`
+3. Enter this value for the login redirect URL: `https://app.zepl.com/api/v2/authenticator.identity.zepl/callback/openidprovider`
 4. Navigate to the general settings for the new application that you created
 5. Select `Authorization Code` for Authorized grant types.
 The final application configuration should look as follows: